essarrjay/ShmeppyImagetoJSON/readme.md

 The maximum map dimension sets the scale of the Shmeppy map - typically one 5x5 ft map square = one Shmeppy tile, but some players use a different scale (e.g. one map square equal to 2x2 Shmeppy tiles).

+Output file will be in the current working directory.

 Import the `.json` file into Shmeppy using the `Games >>` sidepanel in the upper left.

 **Note:** This script will only generate a map using 'fill' - not any 'edges'